Skip to Content

 • Operations can be enabled and disabled for event listening individually.

-• Changing the state is synced with the Cloud Studio UI in both directions.
-That is, toggling the listening state in the Management Console affects the state in Cloud Studio.
-Similarly, enabling or disabling events on a Cloud Studio operation affects the state in the Management Console.
+• Changing the state is synced with the Integration Studio UI in both directions.
+That is, toggling the listening state in the Management Console affects the state in Integration Studio.
+Similarly, enabling or disabling events on an Integration Studio operation affects the state in the Management Console.
 A refresh may be required to update the display.

 listening service system architecture